x-labs-xyz/EMG-Summer-2023/README.md

 Week 3: Conduct data collection sessions with participants.
 Record EMG signals while participants perform a variety of hand movements.

 Week 4: Preprocess and clean the collected EMG data.
-Develop feature extraction algorithms to capture relevant information from the signals.

 Week 5: Perform data analysis to figure out the relations and insights provided by the data.
 If time permits, also train and optimize a machine learning model using the extracted features.
 Implement classification algorithms for mapping EMG signals to specific hand movements.